josephAnda/arcadeGame/README.md

 QUESTION:  What other information is my README file missing?
 I was only asked to include instructions for running the game.

-In order to run the game, simply open 'index.html' with the web browder of your choice.
+In order to run the game, simply open 'index.html' with the web browser of your choice.

 Selecting Difficulty: